 Placing the duration on the Size Marks Card will extend the Gantt marks so that project / person combinations with longer durations will be longer bars and project / person combinations with shorter durations will be shorter bars.

 At this point, we have a usable Gantt chart, but there is still room to add a lot of value in Tableau through formatting, encoding, and reference lines.
-This step is flexible based on your own requirements, but as just one example, I have done the following:
+This step is flexible based on your own requirements, but as just one example, we have done the following:

 - Colored the bars by employee by adding the Person dimension to the Color Marks Card.
 One of my goals was to provide a visual schedule to my team and by doing this, they can quickly view their own schedule and even highlight themselves in Tableau by clicking their name on the color legend.